claudiodangelis/claudiodangelis/src/_posts/2013-10-14-a-dart-client-library-for-diffbot-apis.md

-This library can be used both in the browser that in the console, and can talk with three of the [main APIs](http://diffbot.com/products/automatic/):
+This library can be used both in the browser that in the console, and can talk to three of the [main APIs](http://diffbot.com/products/automatic/):

 - **Article API**, used to extract clean article text from news article web pages